-Do Payday Loans Affect Credit Score?
+Do Payday Loans Affect Credit Score in 2022?

 One’s credit score is of great importance.
 As many things rely on the health of our credit, we do everything we can to preserve it.
 We avoid applying for loans beyond our capacity and taking on loans we may have to default on later.